Q: Do I need to pre-book my visit?

 Q: Do I have to wear a face covering when I visit the museum?

-A: We strongly recommend that visitors wear face coverings at our sites.
+A: Face coverings must be worn in the museum at all times unless you are exempt.
 Face coverings will be available to purchase in our museum shop if you forget to bring your own.

 For more information on the government guidelines on wearing face coverings check out www.nidirect.gov.uk and www.publichealth.hscni.net